MS Licensing Agreement Details Content

 While work-at-home use is allowed, special license keys are required to install the software on your machine.
 These keys cannot be publicly disseminated, so the installation of SELECT software on your personal machine will have to be done by ITS at the RESNET office.
 Please contact the ResNet office to arrange this.

-Dell has replaced HP as our new Microsoft Licensing partner for both MS-Campus and Select items, under the NYS OGS agreement.
-Our main licensing contact with Dell is Amy Grigsby.
+Dell is our Microsoft Licensing partner/reseller for both MS-EES (formerly known as MS-Campus) and Select items, under the NYS OGS agreement.

 Home Contact View